futtta/wp-youtube-lyte/readme.txt

 == Changelog ==

 = 1.7.0 =
-* new: option to have thumbnail hosted locally to improve performance and privacy (gdpr anyone?)
+* new: option to have thumbnail hosted locally to improve performance and privacy (I am not a lawyer, but this could make embedded YouTube GDPR compliant as not requests are sent to YouTube unless/ until the video is played).
 * removed option to add "easy youtube"-links (defunct)
 * make widgets not break HTTPS (thanks R33D3M33R)